MartinSandstrom/StreamCo/README.md

 ### Are there any improvements you could make to your submission?

+#### Testing

+There is always more test to be written, I would not consider a component on a webpage finished without a selenium like test running the expected scenarios.

+#### Two endpoints

+If the solution would change to ask an api for data, the REST way would be to have two separate resources for movies and series.
+That would scale better as we go against looking at a specific movie or series.

+#### Reactstrap

+Use a library like Reactstrap to build the bootstrap parts with their components instead would give the solution a more modularized architecture.

+#### SASS

+Style the application with SASS is always prefered as the application grow larger.

 ### What would you do differently if you were allocated more time?

+* Add filters to the movie and series pages.

+* Be part of building some "people who like this movie also liked"-functionality would be really cool :D

+*

 ## Usage